WintersDeep/cv-ctf/spoilers-and-code/docs/design/flag4.md

 This flag is embedded in an ELF executable which wants a password.
 Given the correct password the binary will yield the flag.
 Unfortunatly, so the hook goes, I "forgot" the password.

 This one I personally consider the hardest flag, and its also the only one I'm not giving answers for (other than the fact that all the source and build tools are provided, and I'm going to tell you exactly how it works).
-It's my way of making sure you don't have a complete answer sheet, so I know anyone able to give the last flag has done some leg work.
-The hints here however will make accessing the password relatively trivial if your familiar with some assembly and modern debugging tools.
+It's my way of making sure there isn't a complete answer sheet and I know anyone able to give the last flag has done some leg work.
+The hints here however will make accessing the password easier, esp. if your familiar with some assembly and modern debugging tools.

 ## Polymorphic Build Process

 Various aspects of the code are generated randomly at build-time.
 Whilst this does make production of an automated solver for this more difficult (or at least a future proof one), it was actually implemented for two other reasons:

-- To be a horrible string obfuscation technique (see [how strings are protected](#protected-strings)).
+- As a string obfuscation technique (see [how strings are protected](#protected-strings)).
 - To be a demonstration of a technique malware might use to avoid byte sequence fingerprinting.
 - Because I thought it was a neat property to have.